TVNZ announces 'new identity' and global partnerships

 And while it was rumoured that the dating show would be New Zealand's own version of fan favourite Love Island, it turned out to be HBO Max American reality TV series FBoy Island, with casting currently under way.

-According to the synopsis of the boldly named show, it focuses on women trying to identify men as either womanisers or looking for a serious relationship.
+According to the synopsis of the boldly named show, hosted by Shortland Street star Shavaughn Ruakere, it focuses on women trying to identify men as either womanisers or looking for a serious relationship.

 The broadcaster's deal with Sony Pictures will see over 100 recently released films land in New Zealand, including Spider-Man: No Way Home and old favourites from Ghostbusters to The Karate Kid and the Charlie's Angels franchise.